EndoluminalSurgicalVision-IMR/Medical-SSL/README.md

 **Step2.
 Pre-process the pretraining data for different pretext tasks.**

-Pre-Process the LUNA2016 dataset by the code in the fold pre_processing:
+Pre-Process the LUNA2016 dataset by the code in "pre_processing/":

 * Predictive SSL: RPL/ROT/Jigsaw/RKB/ RKB+ pretext tasks